oscarbrodas/Go-Goal/Sprint4.md

 - Created main page for new users to the website to view and explain the service.

+- Created About Us page and FAQ page for users to learn more info before joining

 - Implemented the Discover page to search, add, and remove friends and users.

 - Overhauled the profile page to display pending friend requests and other user's profiles.

+- Added profile pictures via AWS where one is given as a default and users can save their own for their account at any time

-- Overhauled settings page to take user profile pictures that update in backend.
+- Overhauled settings page to make changes persistent and take in user profile pictures that update in backend.

 - Implemented goals page fully and added XP for goals with 'Goal Titles' based on XP values.